tshepang/blog/content/2005-movie-review.md

 Li'l Zé, the incredibly vicious villain in *City of God*.
-The runner-up is Morgan Freeman's performance (his best so far) of a loser and old-time boxer in *Million Dollar Baby* which ties with Kevin Spacey's political activist in a superior [The Life of David Gale].
+The runner-up is Morgan Freeman's performance (his best so far) of a loser and old-time boxer in *Million Dollar Baby*.
 A lesser, but favorite, performance of mine is that of Laurence Fishburne in *Mystic River*, proving that he shouldn't be in bad money vehicles like the two sequels of *The Matrix*.